Robinpig/Note/docs/CS/Java/Tomcat/ClassLoader.md

 #### initClassLoaders

-commonLoader is parent(delegate) of catalinaLoader and sharedLoader
+commonLoader is a parent(delegate) of catalinaLoader and sharedLoader

 ```java
 //Bootstrap.java